ExplainerPFN: Towards tabular foundation models for model-free zero-shot feature importance estimations: Experiments

 \subsection{Case study: ACS Public Coverage}

 We evaluate ExplainerPFN on ACS Public Coverage from the 2018 1-Year American Community Survey for Alabama~\cite{ding2021retiring}, accessed via the \texttt{folktables} library.
 The task is to predict public health insurance coverage (PCOV) using four features: age (AGEP), education (SCHL), income (PINCP), and sex (SEX).
 We use stratified training and test splits of 2,000 samples each.
 This is a challenging case for ExplainerPFN, with a Pearson correlation of 0.32 relative to SHAP, placing it at the lower end of the performance range observed in Section~\ref{sec:exp_zero_shot}.
 Examining such cases helps clarify the method’s limitations.
 Figure~\ref{fig:acs_feature_importance} compares per-feature attributions from ExplainerPFN and SHAP.
 Although the methods differ in scale, ExplainerPFN recovers consistent directional patterns.
 Figure~\ref{fig:acs_overall_comparison} further compares SHAP and ExplainerPFN values across all features and instances: SCHL and PINCP show strong linear agreement, indicating consistent importance and effect direction, while SEX exhibits weaker but still positive alignment.
 AGEP shows the largest discrepancy, with consistent sign but an overestimation of contribution magnitudes by ExplainerPFN relative to SHAP.
+Extended per-instance waterfall comparisons are provided in Appendix~\ref{sec:appendix_acs_case_study}.